AdobeDocs/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 You can set the Dispatcher to use a `grace period` for auto-invalidation.
 This would internally add some extra time to the `statfiles` modification date.

 Let's say, your `statfile` has a modification time of today 12:00 and your `gracePeriod` is set to 2 minutes.
-Then all auto-invalidated files will be considered valid at 12:01 and at 12:02.
-They will be re-rendered after 12:02.
+Then all auto-invalidated files are considered valid at 12:01 and at 12:02.
+They are re-rendered after 12:02.

 The reference configuration proposes a `gracePeriod` of two minutes for a good reason.
 You might think "Two minutes?
 That's almost nothing.
 I can easily wait 10 minutes for the content to show up…".
 So you might be tempted to set a longer period – let's say 10 minutes, assuming that your content shows up at least after these 10 minutes.